szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 </summary>

-**Component 1000:** Make throwing poisoned daggers less rare and more likely to poison enemies
+### Make throwing poisoned daggers less rare and more likely to poison enemies (1000)

-First, this component increases the stock of these throwing daggers.
-In BG2, they're only increased in the same stores where they're found.
-There are now exactly 356 poisoned throwing daggers to be bought in the stores, which is more than double the amount available in stores by default.
-They're also spread more evenly among stores.

-In BGEE there are none, even though in SoD there are 800 in Waizahb's stock (halfling thieves' guild merchant in Coalition Camp).
-A bunch will also be spread to a few other relevant merchants in the main game:

-- Silence: 48
-- Black Lily: 48
-- Ulgoth's Beard innkeeper: 30
-- Thalantyr & Halbazzer (not SoD): 30

-The quantity can be increased or decreased using the configuration file.

-Secondly, this component makes these items force a save vs. Death at -2 to avoid poisoning, which makes them more useful and compensates for their rarity.
-This save penalty can be overridden in the configuration file too.
+This component makes Poisoned Throwing Daggers more available and effective.

+- **Availability**: Sharply increases the stock in BG2 stores and adds them to several merchants in BGEE.
+The quantity is configurable.
+- **Effectiveness**: The poison now forces a Save vs. Death at -2, making it harder to resist.
+This penalty is also configurable.

-**Component 1130:** Make Bone Blade dagger more special and not just a plain +4 dagger
+### Make Bone Blade not just a plain +4 dagger (1130)

-Plain enchanted weapons are boring, and the higher the enchantment level, the more egregious that is, as far as I'm concerned, especially if the description suggests it **is** unique (I'm looking at you too, Cutthroat +4).

-Instead of simply giving the usual +4 weapon bonuses:

-- Being made partially from the tooth of a black dragon, it causes extra 1d4 acid damage on hit and increases Acid Resistance by 40% for the user
+- Being made partially from the tooth of a black dragon, it deals 1d4 acid damage on hit and increases Acid Resistance by 40%
-- Being tempered in the blood of the duergar smith, every hit causes +5 extra damage against all elves, including drow, and other inhabitants native to (or frequent inhabitants of) the Underdark: beholders, mind flayers, kuo-toa, hook horrors, driders, spiders, and umber hulks
+- Being tempered in the blood of the duergar smith, every hit causes +5 extra piercings damage vs. elves, and other inhabitants of the Underdark: beholders, mind flayers, kuo-toa, hook horrors, driders, spiders, and umber hulks.

-**Component 1140:** Make Dagger of the Star slightly more powerful.
+### Make Dagger of the Star more powerful (1140)

 - Dagger of the Star +4 becomes +5, the chance of invisibility increases to 10%, and it inflicts +1 electric and fire damage each hit.
 - Dagger of the Star +5 becomes one of the few privileged +6 weapons and inflicts +2 electric and fire damage per hit